jmgraham30/baseball_weather/README.md

 - The code used to model the data, see scripts `runs_and_wins_models.R` and `duration_attendance_models.R`.

 - All code is contained in the [R](https://github.com/jmgraham30/baseball_weather/tree/main/R) folder.
+See the [corresponding README](https://github.com/jmgraham30/baseball_weather/tree/main/R#r-scripts-for-project-on-open-air-baseball-parks) file for more information.

 - A [report](https://github.com/jmgraham30/baseball_weather/tree/main/report) written as a [Quarto](https://quarto.org/) document presenting the problem, data, and analyses for this project.
 [View the rendered report](https://symphonious-crostata-5b1f0b.netlify.app/report/).